yoshuawuyts/knowledge/streams.md

 ## Patterns
 ### Async return pattern
-This is quite similar to how you'd expect Promises to work, but it has all teh benefits of streams and none of the issues that Plague promises.
+This is quite similar to how you'd expect Promises to work, but it has all the benefits of streams and none of the issues that plague promises.
 Sometimes streams are created in an async fashion.
 In order to create a stream "promise", you return an empty `PassThrough` stream, into which later data is streamed to.
 ```js